Young House, Herefordshire

 After all the hard work, the plan is to stay where they are for now – as Mark explains, they have everything they need, including the bespoke office block.
 Plus, he says, “you need at least a year’s rest!”
 Mark concludes: “It just takes over, but it’s worth it.
 The financial gain and the sense of reward is significant.”

 “Once the roof was done and it was all watertight.”

 “The previous house sale falling through, which brought us to a halt.”

-With thanks to Selfbuilder & Homemaker for allowing us to reproduce this article, as featured in their November / December 2018 issue.
+With thanks to Selfbuilder & Homemaker for allowing us to reproduce this article.